ycoroneos/LightDraw/paper/LightDrawDesignandImplementation.md

 |inc/scenegraph.h ||
 |src/assimpgraph.cpp |all of it|

 In order to get any external object data into LightDraw, Assimp is used because it presents a uniform interface for reading game assets in almost any format!
-Instead of writing a seperate OBJ, collada, md5, 3ds, and fbx importer I just wrote a single importer for the Assimp format!
+Instead of writing a separate OBJ, collada, md5, 3ds, and fbx importer I just wrote a single importer for the Assimp format!
 This limits LightDraw's import capabilities to Assimp's but that hasn't been a problem yet.

 ##Performance Hacks
 |Source             | Function  |
 |-------------------|:---------:|
 |src/scenegraph.cpp |drawShadowMaps()|

-The realistic cost of shadowmapping can be reduced by caching old shadowmaps.
-Conceptually, a new shadowmap must only be re-calculated when the shadow-casting light moves.
+The realistic cost of shadow mapping can be reduced by caching old shadowmaps.
+Conceptually, a new shadow map must only be re-calculated when the shadow-casting light moves.
 A typical 3D game may only have a few dynamic shadow-casting lights visible at a time in order to take advantage of this tweak.
-LightDraw also supports shadowmap caching and the benchmark was re-run at a resolution of 4K with shadowmap caching
+LightDraw also supports shadow map caching and the benchmark was re-run at a resolution of 4K with shadow map caching
 enabled:

 <img src="https://github.com/ycoroneos/LightDraw/blob/condensed/paper/shadowcache_3840x2160.png">